-- Listening, analysing, researching and discussing a variety of music including popular music and musicians - Investigating chord structures, tonalities, textures and styles of songs and using this to create original works - Developing technical skills on acoustic and electric guitar, drums, bass guitar and keyboard, and also skills required for producing effective lead and backing vocal parts present in an ensemble - Creating ensemble parts and participating in a collaborative composing process - Extending understanding of the music elements and developing skills on own performance instrument - Develop their critical literacy through activities that develop higher order thinking skills and creative problem-solving skills
+- Listening, analysing, researching and discussing a variety of music including popular music and musicians - Investigating chord structures, tonalities, textures and styles of songs and using this to create original works

+- Developing technical skills on acoustic and electric guitar, drums, bass guitar and keyboard, and also skills required for producing effective lead and backing vocal parts present in an ensemble, as well as developing individual skills in a chosen instrument or specialisation. - Creating ensemble parts and participating in both collaborative and individual composing processes. - Extending understanding of the music elements and developing skills on own performance instrument - Develop critical literacy through activities that develop higher order thinking skills and creative problem-solving skills

-Students complete one assessment task in each dimension: Analysing, Composing and Performing.
-Analysing tasks include continuous musicianship test that assess aural skills, theory skills and music analysis skills.
-Composing tasks include both individual and group construction of songs in which students utilise current technologies such as Garage Band and multi-tracking recording.
+Students complete one assessment task in each dimension: Musicology, Composing and Performing.
+Musicology tasks include continuous musicianship tasks that assess aural skills, theory skills and music analysis skills, as well as developing the ability to form in-depth extended written responses to musical stimuli.
+Composing tasks include both individual and group construction of pieces in which students utilise current technologies such as Garage Band, and multi-tracking recording.
 Students will be supported, extended and have the opportunity to learn new instruments.